sabarishraja/Project1/README.md

 ```
 ### 3. Run the Tests
 Navigate to the LassoHomotopy/tests/ directory and execute the test suite using pytest.
-First, navigate to the tests folder:
+First, navigate to the tests folder.
-Run the tests using pytest.
-For example, to run the main test script:
+Then the main test script using :
 ```
-pytest test_LassoHomotopy.py
+python test_LassoHomotopy.py
 ```
 ## Visualization output:
 ![image_alt](https://github.com/sabarishraja/Project1/blob/main/Output%20Images/Coefficient%20Comparison%20with%20test%20case%201.jpeg?raw=true)